Sep 08, 2023

 401 Error: 5 Ways to Troubleshoot and Fix It

-If you’re an avid internet user, at some point, you might run into issues when trying to load a website and be presented with different error status codes.
+If you’re a frequent internet user, you may encounter problems when trying to load a website and be presented with various error status codes.

-One of the most common error codes is the 401 Error or the 401 Unauthorized Error.
-This error suggests that the request sent to the website or web application could not be authenticated.
-Fortunately, in most cases, this error can be quickly resolved.
+The 401 Error, also known as the 401 Unauthorised Error, is one of the most common error codes.
+This error indicates that the request to the website or web application was unable to be authenticated.
+Fortunately, in most cases, this error is easily corrected.

-In this tutorial, you will learn more about the 401 error code in more detail – including its possible causes and five methods to troubleshoot it.
+In this tutorial, you will learn more about the 401 error code, including its possible causes and five troubleshooting methods.

 |Error code||HTTP 401 Unauthorized Error|